Tofa language

-Tofa, also known as Tofalar or Karagas, is a moribund Turkic language spoken in Russia's Irkutsk Oblast by the Tofalars.
-Recent estimates for speakers run from 93 people to fewer than 40.
+Tofa (Tofa: Тоъфа дыл Tòfa dıl), also known as Tofalar or Karagas, is a Turkic language spoken in Russia's Irkutsk Oblast by the Tofalar, an indigenous people of the region.
+Tofa forms a dialect continuum with the closely related Tuvan language, and shares many features with Tuvan.
+Tofa is a critically endangered language, as classified by the UNESCO Atlas of the World's Languages in Danger, and recent estimates for speakers run from 67 to fewer than 40 individuals.
+Only 3 people can speak it fluently.

 Classification

 Tofa is most closely related to the Tuvan language and forms a dialect continuum with it.
 Tuha and Tsengel Tuvan may be dialects of either Tuvan or Tofa.
 Tofa shares a number of features with these languages, including the preservation of *d as /d/ (as in hodan "hare" - compare Uzbek quyon) and the development of low tones on historically short vowels (as in *et > èt "meat, flesh").

 Alexander Vovin (2017) notes that Tofa and other Siberian Turkic languages, especially Sayan Turkic, have Yeniseian loanwords.